We are a clinically led NHS trust providing joined up care by bridging the gap between hospital and community services.

 Milford and Haslemere community hospitals provide health care services to adults across Guildford and Waverley.

 Royal Surrey County Hospital provides emergency and general hospital services to a population of more than 330,000 across south west Surrey.
-It is also home to St Luke’s, our specialist tertiary Cancer Centre, which offers state of the art diagnostic and treatment services to a population of up to 2 million across Surrey, West Sussex, Hampshire and to patients from across the UK and abroad.
+It is also home to St Luke’s, our specialist tertiary Cancer Centre, which offers state of the art diagnostic and treatment services to a population of up to two million across Surrey, West Sussex, Hampshire and to patients from across the UK and abroad.

 We attract referrals from across the country for some specialties including urology and our Minimal Access Therapy Training Unit (key-hole surgery) is one of only three such training units in the UK.